Time seemingly stood still for much of the world after the onset of the coronavirus pandemic.

-It meets the requirements of the UAE Pro League and the Asian Football Confederation to host regional championships.
+It meets the requirements of the UAE Pro League and the Asian Football Confederation in terms of hosting regional championships.

-The development of the railway service has been under way in the UAE for some time with the goal of connecting the country with the rest of the GCC.
+The development of the railway service has been under way in the UAE for some time as part of the government's goal of connecting the country with the rest of the GCC.

 Stage one is complete and operating along a 264km route from Shah and Habshan to Ruwais, transporting sulphur.

-In January, it was announced that tracks were being laid for the 139-kilometre stretch connecting Ruwais with Ghuweifat on the UAE border with Saudi Arabia.
+In January 2021, it was announced tracks were being laid for the 139-kilometre stretch connecting Ruwais with Ghuweifat on the UAE border with Saudi Arabia.

-Freight is the focus but its mandate included a potential passenger element.
+Freight is the focus but its mandate includes a passenger element.

 A launch date for the passenger service has yet to be announced but The National was granted rare access to part of the line between Abu Dhabi and Dubai.